neumino/neumino.github.io/movies.md

-### Ride or Die
+### Arlo the Alligator Boy
-*Released on 2021-04-15, vote average 7*
+*Released on 2021-04-16, vote average 7.6*

-Rei helps the woman she&#39;s been in love with for years escape her abusive husband.
-While on the run, their feelings for each other catch fire.
+Upon learning that he is from New York City, a wide-eyed boy, who is half human and half alligator, decides to leave his sheltered life in the swamp and search for his long lost father.
+A musical adventure.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/__cP41-hdwk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/DAGdOI-ORxM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>